 In some countries it was shaped as a structured cooperation.
-Examples are the synergy of ROMED1 with the National Municipal Programme in Portugal; the active partnership with the Ministry of Education and of Health in Romania which led to the intensive training of a much larger number of mediators; the strategic fit of ROMED1 at the heart of the strategic programming of the government in FYRoM, which introduced the requirement for newly employed, or planned to be employed, mediators to be trained under ROMED1.
+Examples are the synergy of ROMED1 with the National Municipal Programme in Portugal; the active partnership with the Ministry of Education and of Health in Romania which led to the intensive training of a much larger number of mediators; the strategic fit of ROMED1 at the heart of the strategic programming of the government in "the former Yugoslav Republic of Macedonia", which introduced the requirement for newly employed, or planned to be employed, mediators to be trained under ROMED1.

 In other countries, such as Bulgaria, ROMED1 fitted into the already established priority of mediators as part of the NRIS.
-The government was supportive of the implementation of the programme, but not proactive in demanding more training (as was the case in countries such as Romania or FYROM) or including ROMED1 as part of the official training of health or employment mediators.
+The government was supportive of the implementation of the programme, but not proactive in demanding more training (as was the case in countries such as Romania or "the former Yugoslav Republic of Macedonia") or including ROMED1 as part of the official training of health or employment mediators.